There’s nowhere to go but up.

 Running downhill, however, can put strain on joints and cause injuries.
 The races that go up and down can additionally be extra challenging, said Bolt, because the courses typically go in cycles, so a runner runs up and down and up and down again.
 “It is physiologically really challenging to make those transitions,” he said.
 “Not all athletes are really durable enough to go through that kind of thing.”

 That hasn’t stopped people from trying.
-The American Trail Running Association, which governs trail running, cross-country, hill climbs, and showshoe races, in addition to mountain races, saw an increase in the number of participants from 90,000 in 2000 to over 327,000 in 2012.
+The American Trail Running Association, which governs trail running, cross-country, hill climbs, and showshoe races, in addition to mountain races, saw an increase in the number of participants from 90,000 in 2000 to more than 327,000 in 2012.

 RELATED: 10 Essential Items For Trail Running